Registration begins April 1, 2014

-Last year, 270 anglers entered the event, setting the record for the largest kayak tournament in Louisiana and top 5 in the country.
-This year's Ride the Bull nearly doubled that, however.
+In 2012, 270 anglers entered the event, setting the record for the largest kayak tournament in Louisiana and top 5 in the country.
+The 2013 Ride the Bull nearly doubled that, however.
 A total of 523 anglers registered, and 488 actually fished the event, making Ride the Bull the most-popular kayak tournament in North America.

 "When we started this, I would have thought 200 (anglers) was a stretch," Wray said.

 Much like Woodstock, though, the record-breaking Ride the Bull IV was marred by sketchy weather.
 At the 7 a.m. blast-off rain was pouring on the western end of Grand Isle, and radar showed many more showers and even some thunderstorms just off the coast.

 When the horn sounded to start the event, only about half the contestants answered the call.
 The rest remained under the cabana at Bridge Side Marina, watching the weather on smart phones and waiting for a break.